hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 - **Bottom-line losses**: increased capital expenditure as a lever to combat instability and top-line losses
 - **Opportunity costs**: decreased labor productivity due to high toil during firefighting, missed opportunities to increase efficiency and agility

+And one example to illustrate: consider a user looking to replace all the light switches in their home with smart switches.
+It doesn't matter how efficient (maybe they save $10/month on electricity) or agile (maybe they can control the lights from their phone) the smart switches are — if 50% of the days the lights don't turn on, I'm going to return those switches and get my money back. **Stability is the baseline requirement**, and without it, there's not much point in discussing efficiency or agility.

-### Don't fixate, don't ignore
+### Don't ignore, don't fixate

+That to say, ignoring stability until it disrupts users is labor and capital inefficient — it's expensive (see erosion costs above), leads to under-engineering (technical debt as a codebase of fragile quick fixes), diverts labor from higher-value efforts (opportunity cost of firefighting), and generally erodes both efficiency and agility goals.

-Fixating on stability *perfection* is both labor and capital inefficient — it's [expensive](https://cloud.google.com/blog/products/gcp/available-or-not-that-is-the-question-cre-life-lessons) (CapEx and OpEx), leads to over-engineering (technical debt as an over-large, complex codebase), and diverts labor from higher-value efforts (opportunity cost of chasing perfection).
+Fixating on stability *perfection*, however, is also both labor and capital inefficient — it's [expensive](https://cloud.google.com/blog/products/gcp/available-or-not-that-is-the-question-cre-life-lessons) (CapEx and OpEx), leads to over-engineering (technical debt as an over-large, complex codebase), diverts labor from higher-value efforts (opportunity cost of chasing perfection), and generally erodes both efficiency and agility goals.
 In short, **stability improvements have exponentially diminishing returns**.

-Ignoring stability until it reaches users, however, is also labor and capital inefficient — it's expensive (see above), leads to under-engineering (technical debt as a codebase of fragile quick fixes), and diverts labor from higher-value efforts (opportunity cost of firefighting).

-Or, said another way: over-engineering loses market share in the long run due to calcification (or never captures it in the first place), while under-engineering loses market share in the short run due to instability.
+Or, said another way: under-engineering loses market share short-term due to instability, while over-engineering loses market share long-term due to calcification (or never captures it in the first place).

 Aim for a happy middle ground, where stability is a perennial, foundational, secondary goal — **design and solve for stability as you go**, and **don't chase perfection**.

+### Stability is more important earlier in the pipeline

+As we'll discuss with agility and toil in the next sections, instability earlier in the org pipeline has a multiplicative effect moving forward.
+That's why product teams can and should experiment, move fast, and accept higher breakage rates, while infra teams should aim for a better balance toward stable, reliable platforms.

 ### Change causes and improves instability